Pavion/tvstreamrecord/README.md

 **Time shift for XMLTV data** can be used to shift all imported EPG data by some hours (positive or negative value).
 That can be useful if importing EPG data from another time zone.

-**mc2xml full command line** is for using a third party tool mc2xml).
-Please consult its page for more information regarding installation and configuration of this tool.
-If properly configured, corresponding output should be redirected into a local file, which is to be specified under Initial path for an XMLTV-Import.
-Please read the corresponding section for more information.
+**mc2xml full command line** is for triggering a third party EPG generator/downloader tool. **Note**: mc2xml project is offline, this feature is deprecated.
+Please contact me if other tools can be used.

 **Time to perform daily EPG/XMLTV grab** can be used to automatically refresh your EPG guide using your streams and/or your XMLTV provider.
 Please read the corresponding sections for more details.